-Chemicals appear on and in many everyday items such as rugs, detergent, paper cups and shampoo.
-Additionally, with the wide spread use of fertilizers and insecticides, water systems are constantly fighting to prevent or reduce chemical contamination.
-While the contamination of our water ways by pharmaceuticals is making news headlines, there is another class of chemicals, Per- and Polyfluoroalkyl Substances (PFAS), that impact most of the United States population yet receive very little media attention.
+Chemicals appear on and in many everyday items such as rugs, detergents, paper cups, and shampoo.
+Additionally, with the widespread use of fertilizers and insecticides, water systems are constantly fighting to prevent or reduce chemical contamination.
+While the contamination of our waterways by pharmaceuticals is making news headlines, there is another class of chemicals, Per- and Polyfluoroalkyl Substances (PFAS), that impact most of the United States population yet receive very little media attention.

-The health impacts of PFAS on wildlife is not yet known, but high levels have been found in many species including fish and deer.
+The health impacts of PFAS on wildlife are not yet known, but high levels have been found in many species including fish and deer.
 Some states have issued “do not eat” advisories in areas where PFAS pollution is known to be high.
-Wildlife ingest PFAS chemicals in ways similar to humans.
+Wildlife ingests PFAS chemicals in ways similar to humans.
 Materials with the chemicals on them are often disposed of in landfills and sewage treatment systems.
-Through these locations and storm water the chemicals can easily seep into soil, waterways, and groundwater.
+Through these locations and stormwater, the chemicals can easily seep into soil, waterways, and groundwater.
 Some are even incinerated and can become a component of air pollution.
 Large amounts also enter the environment from fire-fighting foam and sprays used at military bases and airports.

-Due to public and scientific concern as well as upcoming regulation, the EPA released an action plan in February 2019 to help states, tribes and communities address PFAS chemicals.
+Due to public and scientific concerns as well as upcoming regulations, the EPA released an action plan in February 2019 to help states, tribes, and communities address PFAS chemicals.
 The goal of the plan is to provide both short-term solutions and long-term strategies.
-The agency plans to provide a multi-media, multi-program, national research and research communication plan to deal with the emerging environmental crisis.
+The agency plans to provide a multi-media, multi-program, national research, and research communication plan to deal with the emerging environmental crisis.
 The EPA is also continuing to research PFAS chemicals to improve detection and measurement methods as well as better understand the transport of the chemicals and their potential toxicity.